 Come and Join Moulton 77

 We are eager to hear from local brass and percussion players.
-We currently rehearse on a Tuesday 8.00 pm to 9.45 pm, (and very occasionally on a Thursday) in Moulton Club, 15 High Street, Moulton, Northampton, NN3 7SR.
+We rehearse on a Tuesday 8.00 pm to 9.45 pm in our New Home in Moulton Village Hall, Pound Lane, Moulton, Northampton, NN3 7SD.

 Our music ranges from traditional brass band marches to classical arrangements and contemporary pieces.